bcgov/ols-geocoder/batch_address_data_prep.md

 in one of two schemas: unstructured address and structured address.

-Put your address data into an unstructured address file if you haven't batch geocoded your address data with the Physical Address Geocoder before.
+Put your address data into an unstructured address file if you haven't batch geocoded your address data with the BC Address Geocoder before.
 It gives the geocoder more latitude in exploring alternate interpretations of an address to find the best match.